 Following is an example workflow for creating dashboards and updating existing ones:

 We’ve gone with the modular approach because not all libraries -are relevant to a particular service.
 This means that Grab-Kit can selectively publish graphs from just the libraries used by the service.
-For example, if service X doesn’t use elasticsearch, then it doesn’t need the elasticsearch metrics.
+For example, if service X doesn’t use Elasticsearch, then it doesn’t need the Elasticsearch metrics.

 There is a group of ‘core’ metrics included by default, and additional ones can be selected by the service owner.

-With Grab-Kit’s out-of-the-box support for microservice features such as authentication and authorization, throttling, client-side load balancing, logging, metering, and so on, we’ve seen a huge increase in our productivity.
+With Grab-Kit’s out-of-the-box support for microservice features such as authentication and authorisation, throttling, client-side load balancing, logging, metering, and so on, we’ve seen a huge increase in our productivity.
 Our friends in the GrabFood team now save up to 70% development time on creating a new service.
 We have also recorded improvements in stability and availability of our services.